lynnaloo/valentines-day-bot/README.md

 and other cute bots.

-*   The `handleMentions` function does scheduled polling of mentions to perform replies (if you want a 100% Serverless application)
+*   The `handleMentions` function does scheduled polling of mentions to perform replies (if you want a :100: Serverless application)
-*   The `reply` function performs just the favoriting and reply to mention (meant to be called by the Twitter Streams API)
+*   The `reply` function performs just the favoriting and reply to a mention (can be called by the Twitter Streams API)

 ## Install